Aelandris is a collaborative storytelling game, based on themes of cooperation

 between player characters, and we strongly prefer the former to the latter.

-As such, conflict between player characters that may result in their death
+As such, conflict between player characters that may result in severe crimes or

-requires a very strong in-character (IC) reason and explicit consent from all
+their death requires a very strong in-character (IC) reason and explicit consent

-parties.
-You are also expected to abide by the code of Fair Play when engaging
+expected to abide by the code of Fair Play when engaging in such conflicts.

 Fair Play guidelines: